 (Additional detail on the creation of the tablet and the dedication)

 Clinton Odell was the founder of The Friends of the Wild Flower Garden.
-In the newspaper photo below are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of The Friends and at the time, was President. -center- Martha Crone was also a founder of the Friends and at the time was Secretary - Treasurer and editor of The Fringed Gentian™.
+In the newspaper photo below from June 14, 1959 are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of The Friends and at the time, was President. -center- Martha Crone was also a founder of the Friends and at the time was Secretary - Treasurer and editor of The Fringed Gentian™.
 She had just retired from the position of Garden Curator. -right- Mrs. Clinton Odell (Amy).

 Above: The dedication tablet on the Odell bench in the Upland Garden.
 2nd photo: The dedication tablet for the bird bath (photo below) in memory of Amy H. Odell who passed away on Dec.
 7, 1966.